MicroEJ Runtime

 • round-robin for same priorities,

-[3]This protocol raises the priority of a thread that is holding a monitor needed by a higher-priority thread, to the priority of that higher-priority thread (until exiting the monitor).
+• “priority inheritance protocol” when priority inversion occurs.
+This protocol raises the priority of a thread that is holding a monitor needed by a higher-priority thread, to the priority of that higher-priority thread (until exiting the monitor).

-Garbage Collector
+Managed Heap & Garbage Collector

 The Core Engine includes a state-of-the-art memory management system, the Garbage Collector (GC).
-It manages a bounded piece of RAM memory, devoted to the Java world.
+It manages a bounded piece of RAM memory, devoted to the Managed world.
 The GC automatically frees dead Java objects, and defragments the memory in order to optimize RAM usage.
 This is done transparently while the Application keep running.

 See also Garbage Collector options for more details.